 When most people think of 1920s, fashion they think of short, fringe, sequin or beaded slip dresses with feather boas and headbands, long cigarette holders, and long white pearl necklaces.
 While there is some truth in the accessories, flapper dresses are far from it.
-Unfortunately, the majority of 1920s dresses and costumes takes cues from this ’60s does ’20s flapper look instead of turning to the real non-flapper fashions of the roaring twenties.

-So for those of us that want to dress in a non-flapper 1920s outfit or costume, what can we wear?
+So for those of us that want to dress in a casual non-flapper 1920s outfit or costume, what can we wear?
 Plenty!
 But sourcing clothing can be tricky.
 Using some creativity, you can adapt clothing in your closet or find new clothes online to create a ’20s inspired non-flapper costume.

-Non-flapper costumes ideas we will explore:
+Non-flapper and casual costumes ideas we will explore:

 - Daywear dresses that are more accurate to the 1920s

-- Separates – mix and match for semi-casual outfits
+- Separates – mix and match for semi-casual outfits and tennis clothes

 - Sports clothes with pants or knickers